 In this post, we’re going to look at how the Content Distribution Networks function.
 Then, we’re going to dive into five reasons you should use a CDN for live streaming.
 These reasons revolve around latency, scalability, security, user experience, and global delivery.

 Finally, at the end of this article, we’ll look at how to get access to powerful Content Distribution Networks for your live broadcast.
 Read on to learn how.

 To understand how Content Distribution Networks work, you need to understand how the internet works.
 When you open your web browser and type in a website URL, that request is routed over the internet to the “origin server” of the site you’re trying to reach.

 This server (a computer that exists to “serve” content) then sends you the webpage, photo, video, or other content you have requested.
 However, this process can be slow if the server is overloaded.
 For example, if thousands or millions of other people are trying to access the same content, the server may be completely overloaded.
 The geographic distance can make a difference as well.
 If you’re in Mexico City and the server is located in Beijing, loading your website may take a while.

-A Content Distribution Network can speed up this process.
+A video streaming CDN can speed up this process.
 This is done via a network of servers that are located around the world.
 Content Distribution Networks function by dynamically caching content on these servers.
 Then, when users request a given video stream, they are connected to the nearest server on the CDN network, instead of the to the origin server.